gkralik/php7-sapnwrfc/docs/installation.rst

 from today's S4 down to R/3 release 4.6C.
 Using the latest version is recommended.

 .. note::
+   .. versionchanged:: 1.4.0
       This extension only supports building for SAP NW RFC SDK 7.50.

 Download the SAP NW RFC library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^